 Three credos shape my work:

-It is important to use state-of-the-art mathematics when we study algorithms and their implementation.
-Multiscale/-grid methods with adaptive discretisations are my particular favourites.
-It does not make sense to invest effort into suboptimal mathematics.
+It is important to use state-of-the-art mathematics plus state-of-the-art hardware technology when we study algorithms and their implementation.
+It does not make sense to invest effort into suboptimal mathematics, and neither does it make sense to test things on old hardware.

 It is important to find an efficient implementation.
 The best algorithm and the best quality data are of limited value if there is no efficient implementation and processing.